-Impact and Potential Impact of COVID-19 Outbreak
+COVID-19

-The coronavirus disease 2019 ("COVID-19") outbreak, ongoing as of the date of this MD&A, was declared a pandemic by the World Health Organization in March, 2020.
+The coronavirus disease 2019 ("COVID-19") outbreak was declared a pandemic by the World Health Organization in March, 2020.
 Steps taken over the course of 2020 by governments around the world, including in Frontenac's primary lending market in the Province of Ontario, to contain the spread of the COVID-19 virus included legislated closures of non-essential businesses and services and social distancing measures slowing economic activity and resulting in layoffs and lost jobs as businesses struggle with the economic effects.
-What follows is a commentary on how the Corporation has fared during the pandemic and the potential impact of a continuance of the current economic conditions under COVID-19 on the Corporation's future performance.

 In general, throughout the pandemic period, the number of arrangements made by the Corporation with its borrowers to defer mortgage loan payments has not been significant in relation to the mortgage portfolio as a whole.
-For the three month period ended June 30, 2022, the Corporation had no active deferral arrangements with borrowers and no impaired mortgage as a result of COVID- 19 impacts of the 464 total active mortgages.
-As at December 31, 2021, of the 434 active mortgages in it portfolio, the Corporation had one active deferral arrangement with borrowers and no late but not impaired mortgages as a result of COVID-19 effects.
-For the year ended December 31, 2021, there have been 11 mortgage deferral arrangements and two impaired mortgages as a result of COVID-19.
-Over the course of 2020, mortgage deferrals peaked at a maximum of 12 active deferral arrangements, of which, only one impaired mortgage resulted from COVID-19 economic effects.
-Deferral arrangements are made on a month-to-month basis.
-Any deferral arrangements offered by the Corporation are not interest-free and therefore do not have a negative impact on interest revenues of the Corporation.
+For the three month period ended September 30, 2022, the Corporation had no active deferral arrangements with borrowers and no impaired mortgage as a result of COVID- 19 impacts of the 454 total active mortgages.
+As at December 31, 2021, of the 434 active mortgages in the portfolio, the Corporation had one active deferral arrangement with borrowers and no late but not impaired mortgages as a result of COVID-19 effects.
+For the year ended December 31, 2021, there were 11 mortgage deferral arrangements and 2 impaired mortgages as a result of COVID-19.